MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 ```cpp
 #define DEFAULT_NOMINAL_FILAMENT_DIA 3.00
 ```
 This is the "nominal" filament diameter as written on the filament spool (1.75, 2.85, 3.0).
-If you typically use 1.75 mm filament, but physically measure the diameter as 1.70 mm, you should still use 1.75 if that's what you have set in your slicer.
+If you typically use 1.75mm filament, but physically measure the diameter as 1.70mm, you should still use 1.75 if that's what you have set in your slicer.

 This value is used by Marlin to compensate for Filament Width when printing in volumetric mode (See `M200`), and by the Unified Bed Leveling command [`G26`](/docs/gcode/G026.html) when printing a test grid.